 MRI scans are used for capturing high-resolution images of your internal structure.
-Find out how it helps as the Department of Diagnostic Radiology at Singapore General Hospital shares.
+The Singapore General Hospital (SingHealth) Department of Diagnostic Radiology explains.

 What is an MRI scan?

 Your doctor may request a magnetic resonance imaging (MRI) scan to detect or diagnose a range of medical conditions.

 Unlike a computed tomography scan (CT scan) which uses ionising radiation, an MRI scan uses a magnetic field, radio waves and computer technology to capture high-resolution images of the body’s internal structure.

 “An MRI scan is a safe and painless diagnostic imaging tool for capturing accurate and detailed images of body parts that sometimes cannot be seen by standard x-rays and CT scans” says

 Dr Albert Low Su Chong, Senior Consultant, Department of Diagnostic Radiology,

 Singapore General Hospital (SGH), a member of the